← orga.cat

 The fastest image viewer.

 It can open the most common image formats and it is extremely fast.
 The GUI is minimal but allows adjusting typical parameters.
-Slower alternatives include Honeyview and ImageGlass.
-For a more powerful (and much heavier) alternative that also includes an image browser, see XnViewMP below in the freeware section.
+Slower but good alternatives include IrfanView (freeware, very capable), Honeyview and ImageGlass.
+For another more powerful (and much heavier) alternative that also includes an image browser, see XnViewMP below in the freeware section.

 VLC